sobaba-12/sim_and_scat/_build/classical_methods/van_der_waals.md

 The Lennard-Jones potential is not the only way to model the van der Waals interaction.
 Another commonly applied potential model is the **Buckingham** potential [[3](#references)].
-Similar to the Lennard-Jones potential, the Buckingham models the attractive term with a sixth power dependency on the distance between the two bonded particles.
+Similar to the Lennard-Jones potential, the Buckingham potential will model the attractive term with a sixth-power dependency on the distance between the two bonded particles.
-However, instead of a twelfth power repulsion term an exponential function is utilised instead.
+However, instead of a twelfth-power repulsion term an exponential function is utilised.
 The total Buckingham potential has the following form,

 $$ E_{\text{Buckingham}}(r) = A\exp{(-Br)} - \dfrac{C}{r^6}, $$